 Both Instagram and Facebook have permanently denied us access to paid promotions after 3 years of responsible advertising.
 As a brand with a high percentage of revenue in online sales, this effects us tremendously.

-- We have repeatedly attempted to clarify that our products are 100% federally legal, containing hemp seed oil, which is lacking any THC, CBD or other cannabinoid profiles.
+- We have repeatedly attempted to clarify, with lab results, that our products are 100% federally legal, containing hemp seed oil, which is lacking any THC, CBD or other cannabinoid profiles.

 - At this point, we are not even able to file another appeal.